kpetremann/salt-exporter/README.md

 ## Estimated performance

-According some simple benchmark, for a simple event, it takes:
+According to some simple benchmark, for a simple event, it takes:
 * ~60us for parsing
 * ~9us for converting to Prometheus metric